-The SAMR/MOFCOM often employs structural remedies as well, either mirroring or going beyond those required by the US agencies and the EC.
+SAMR often employs structural remedies as well, either mirroring or going beyond those required by the US agencies and the EC.
 For example, in its approval of Glencore/Xstrata (2013), MOFCOM went beyond the requirements of any other regulator by imposing a divestiture order of mining assets located in Peru (which were eventually purchased by a Chinese buyer).
-Also, in Praxair/Linde (2018), the SAMR required divestment of equity in four joint ventures located in China.
+Also, in Praxair/ Linde (2018), SAMR required divestment of equity in four joint ventures located in China.

-The SAMR/MOFCOM and other Asia-Pacific regulators have in the past imposed stringent remedies where the European Commission has concluded that remedies were not required.
+SAMR and other Asia-Pacific regulators have in the past imposed stringent remedies where the European Commission has concluded that remedies were not required.
 This was the case not only with MOFCOM in the Google/Motorola Mobility case mentioned above, but also with regard to the Microsoft/Nokia case, in which MOFCOM, the KFTC and the TFTC all required their own licensing-based remedies to approve the transaction.
+In 2019, SAMR even imposed remedies on a non-full function joint venture between Zhejiang Garden Bio-chemical High-Tech and Royal DSM - which was particularly noteworthy because without a full-function character, the joint venture was not truly customer-facing, making it hard to understand the potential harm to consumers.

 Moreover, in Seagate/Samsung (2011) and Western Digital/Hitachi (2012) hard-disk drive cases, MOFCOM not only adopted the same structural remedies imposed in the US and EU, but also imposed its unique hold-separate remedy prohibiting operational integration between the merger firms until further approval was given.
-Although the initial waiting periods were indicated to be one year for Seagate/Samsung and two years for Western Digital/Hitachi, MOFCOM in fact did not permit integration of either transaction until October 2015.
-MOFCOM also imposed its hold separate remedies in other foreign-to-foreign transactions in which no other competition regulator imposed conditions, including Marubeni/Gavilon (2013), MediaTek/MStar (2013) and ASE/SPIL (2017).
+Although the initial waiting periods were indicated to be one year for Seagate/Samsung and two years for Western Digital/Hitachi, MOFCOM in fact did not permit integration of either transaction until October 2015.28 MOFCOM also imposed its hold-separate remedies in other foreign-to-foreign transactions, in which no other competition regulator imposed conditions, including Marubeni/Gavilon (2013), MediaTek/MStar (2013), ASE/SPIL (2017), TTS/Cargotec (2019) and II-VI/Finisar (2019).

-In addition, it should be noted that in 2018, the SAMR has significantly enhanced its supervision of the behavioural remedies it has imposed in its recent conditional approvals, taking a much more active role and working closely with the monitoring trustees post-closing.
+In addition, starting from 2018, SAMR has significantly enhanced its supervision of the behavioural remedies it has imposed in its recent conditional approvals, taking a much more active role and working closely with the monitoring trustees post-closing.